 In addition to the opportunities described above, Dr. Kurien Thomas, the director of an INCLEN (International Clinical Epidemiology Network) unit at CMC, has enthusiastically agreed to an affiliation with Penn Medicine, under which he can take responsibility for a few Penn students each year.
 These experiences can be either clinical assignments in the hospital or clinical research in their Indian Clinical Epidemiology Network (IndiaCLEN) unit.

 It is recommended that students pursue experiences in India between October and March, after the monsoon season and before the heat of summer.
-Interested students should contact Global Health Programs.
+Interested students should contact The Center for Global Health.

-Please direct inquiries to the Office of Global Health Programs.
+Please direct inquiries to the Office of The Center for Global Health.